 What is Silt Fence

 Silt fence, also known as sediment control or sediment barriers is mesh fencing installed partly buried into the ground to contain loose soil, material and sediment within the site.
-Silt fence is absolutely necessary on your construction site to keep sediment from spilling out onto other sites and/or the road.
+A silt fence is absolutely necessary on your construction site to keep sediment from spilling out onto other sites and/or the road.

 Like temporary fencing, silt fencing is relatively straight forward in both its construction and installation.
 It’s basically made up of two components… Geotextile fabric and support posts, which are typically made of timber or steel.

-Another alternative to preventing sediment escaping from your site is coir logs.
+Another alternative to preventing sediment from escaping from your site is coir logs.
 Coir logs are made of densely packed organic coir/coconut fibre which is then wrapped in netting.
 They are not only strong and durable but they are completely biodegradable.
 When laid out in the correct location and adequately fixed into place, the coir logs prove to be an excellent barrier to sediment and soil erosion.

 Coir logs can be bent and shaped to fit the natural contours of your site and can also be stacked to create a wall of protection.